IDPA Rules 2026 Complete Guide: Scoring, Penalties & The Big Rulebook Changes (P320 Ban, BUG 8+1, .380 Out)

 IDPA scoring is simpler than most people expect, but it works very differently from USPSA’s Hit Factor system.
 In IDPA, your total score is your raw time plus penalty seconds.
 The lowest total time wins.
 That’s it.

-The target zones are labeled in “points down” rather than points earned.
-The center -0 zone is a perfect hit — no time added.
+The target zones are labelled in “points down” rather than points earned.
+The centre -0 zone is a perfect hit — no time added.
 The next ring out is -1, adding one second per hit.
 The outer -3 zone adds three seconds, and a complete miss adds five seconds.
 This design forces a genuine tradeoff between speed and accuracy.
 Spraying shots and racking up -3 hits can easily cost you more time than slowing down to land -0s.
-Many experienced shooters say the fastest way to shoot IDPA is to shoot accurately — the math almost always works out in favor of clean hits.
+Many experienced shooters say the fastest way to shoot IDPA is to shoot accurately — the math almost always works out in favour of clean hits.

 The most common scoring method is Vickers Count, which means you can fire as many rounds as you want, but only the best hits count.
 If a stage calls for two hits per target and you fire three, the scoring system takes your best two.
 This gives you a safety net — if you know you pulled a shot, you can make it up with an extra round without penalty.